Thesis/Dissertation/Project/Performance Support Program

 This program is designed to increase the diversity of students completing a master’s degree and encourage further study in PhD programs.
 It does so by supporting the aspirations of CSUN graduate students who have experienced economic and educational disadvantages.
 This fellowship is only available to California residents who are admitted and enrolled in a CSUN State supported master’s degree program.
 Credential-only or certificate candidates are not eligible.

-The Office of Graduate Studies provides a limited number of travel awards (up to $400) for graduate students (first author only and limited to one award per semester) who are presenting a paper, poster or performance at a peer-reviewed professional conference.
-CSUN Employees are not eligible for this award.
-Please download and complete the application and return it to Gloria Rocklin via email at:
+The Office of Graduate Studies provides a limited number of travel funding (up to $400) for graduate students who are first author presenting a paper, poster or performance at a peer-reviewed professional conference.
+Please note: Funding is limited to one award per semester.
+CSUN employees are not eligible, except TAs and GAs.
+Download and complete the application and send to Gloria Rocklin at: firstname.lastname@example.org.

-Note: Students must first seek funds from the Office of Associated Students (AS) Academically Related Reserves Account (ARRA).
+Note: Students must first seek funds from the Office of Associated Students (AS).
 This program may cover expenditures such as conference registration fees, airfare, hotel and ground transportation.
-For more information, contact the accounting office of Associated Students at (818) 677-2477 or Apply for Travel and Academic Funding.
+For more information, contact the accounting office of Associated Students at (818) 677-2477 or apply online at: Student Travel and Academic Research (STAR) Funding.

 Teaching Associate and Graduate Assistant